Oscoda-Ausable Chamber of Commerce holds Bigfoot Pre-Bash

 Gaining traction in the 1950s, the myth of a reclusive creature stalking the woods has continued to rise in popularity throughout the years.
 Michigan is the eighth highest state for Bigfoot sightings and now the excitement and speculation surrounding the creature’s existence have come to Oscoda in the form of the inaugural Bigfoot Bash, organized by the Oscoda-AuSable Chamber of Commerce (COC).

-Slated to take place at Oscoda High School September 29th and 30th, The Bigfoot Bash will include a host of vendor booths, guest speakers and an evening expedition into the State Forest, expertly led under the full moon.
+Slated to take place at Oscoda High School Sept.
+29-30, the Bigfoot Bash will include a host of vendor booths, guest speakers and an evening expedition into the State Forest, expertly led under the full moon.

 In order to promote the event, the chamber held the Bigfoot Pre-Bash on June 3 at the Shoreline Players Theater.
 Pre-bash patrons were provided additional information about the upcoming event and heard testimonies from Bigfoot Field Researchers Organization guest speakers Marc DeWerth, Jim Sherman and Jeff Hansen.
 Speakers shared their knowledge on the subject of Sasquatch and attendees had the chance to ask questions, as well as recount their own near run-ins with the furry giant.